 The project replaces two sixteen-inch diameter water mains installed in the 1940s and 1950s with new sixteen-inch polyvinyl chloride (PVC) water mains.
 It replaces 4.4 miles of cast iron pipelines that have reached the end of their useful life.
 The project excludes segments of pipeline replaced by earlier City Public Utilities Department projects.

-The project will impact the following locations:
+The project will replace water mains within the following locations:

 - Avenida de Portugal (Locust to Willow)